What is a Gastroscopy?

 By examining your bowel the cause of your symptoms may be found.
 Images and biopsies (samples) may be taken and sometimes polyps (small growths in the bowel) can be removed or other treatments performed.

-There may be alternatives to this procedure but your physician has advised that this is the most appropriate procedure available to you.
-If you would like to discuss alternatives further please speak to your referring physician
+There may be alternatives to this procedure and sometimes a dedicated bowel CT scan is done instead.
+Your referring clinician has advised that this is the most appropriate test for you.
+If you would like to discuss alternatives further please speak to your referring clinician.

-Please bring a list of your medication with you on the day.
+Please bring a list of all your medications on the day.

 Please leave valuables and jewellery at home where possible as we unfortunately are unable to look after these.